IBM/ada/README.md

 2. **Airflow database (Postgres)**

     In order to access your Airflow database (Postgres supported), you need to add all of your connection settings.
 It includes: database, host, username, password and port.
-Check [psycopg](https://www.psycopg.org/docs/) documentation for more details.
+Check [psycopg](https://www.psycopg.org/docs/) and [IBM Cloud Databases for PostgreSQL](https://www.ibm.com/cloud/databases-for-postgresql) for more details.

 If nothing is missing, your docker run command when testing locally should look like this: